 |CE Contact Hours:||3, 4|

 |Subject:||Assessment/Evaluation, Consumer Health, Outreach/Advocacy, Reference Resources & Services, Subject Specific Resources, Teaching/Instruction|

-|Course Type:||Face to Face, Hands-on, RML Offerings
+|Course Type:||Face to Face, e-Learning, Hands-on, Specialization, RML Offerings|

 Educational Objective: 1) Participants will increase their knowledge about teen health issues and difficulty in getting credible, accurate health information; 2) participants will practice communication skills to use with teens during the reference interview; 3) participants will use a variety of authoritative websites designed for teens.

 3 hour class: Introduction, 15 minutes; Teen health issues, (presentation and discussion) 30 minutes; Reference and communication (brainstorming, discussion, exercises, presentation) 45 minutes; Break, 15 minutes; Website review (presentation, hands-on) 45 minutes; Reference exercises 25 minutes; Conclusions/Questions, 5 minutes 4 hour class: Introduction, 15 minutes; Teen health issues (presentation adn discussion) 30 minutes; Reference and communication (brainstorming, discussion, exercises, presentation) 45 minutes; Break 15 minutes; MedlinePlus (presentation, hands-on)60 minutes; Website review (presentation, hands-on) 45 minutes; Reference exercises (hands-on) 25 minutes; Conclusions/Questions 5 minutes.

-Need for this class was established from discussions with public librarians and the SCR consumer health committee, that led to focus groups with people who work with teenagers.
+Need for This Course: Need for this class was established from discussions with public librarians and the SCR consumer health committee, that led to focus groups with people who work with teenagers.
 Specific issues included in this class were developed from results of the focus groups.

 The instructional methods used include Lecture, Demonstration, Slides, Discussion, Brainstorming, Sharing/Self-disclosure, Role Playing, and Hands-on Exercises.